Sonic the Hedgehog 3 (film): Sequel

 In September 2024, producer Toby Ascher stated intent for additional Sonic films.
 Elba and Reeves have expressed interest in a spin-off starring their characters.
 In December 2024, a fourth Sonic film entered development, set for release on March 19, 2027.
-Despite his character's apparent death in Sonic the Hedgehog 3, Carrey said in January 2025 that he was "open to the idea" of returning for the fourth film, provided that its premise interested him.
+Despite his character's presumed death in Sonic the Hedgehog 3, Carrey said in January 2025 that he was "open to the idea" of returning for the fourth film, provided that its premise interested him.
+On February 18, 2026, it was announced that Kristen Bell had joined the cast of the sequel as the voice of Amy Rose.